phpfunk/alfred-spotify-controls/README.md

 Once installed with Alfred you can run the following commands

-    spot start  ::  To open or activate the Spotify application (can also use 'spot init') spot quit   ::  To quit the application (can also use 'spot end' or 'spot kill') spot pause  ::  Pause the current track (can also use 'spot stop') spot play   ::  Play the current track spot next   ::  Go to the next track spot prev   ::  Go to the previous track spot mute   ::  Toggles mute from on/off spot 50     ::  Sets the volume to the number specified after 'spot' spot now    ::  Growl notification of current track name, artist, album and duration (can also use 'spot current') spot i OPT  ::  Growl notification of information requested, replace OPT with one of following artist        ::  For artist name
+    spot start  ::  To open or activate the Spotify application (can also use s or init) spot quit   ::  To quit the application (can also use kill, end, exit, q or e) spot pause  ::  Pause the current track (can also use stop or no command) spot play   ::  Play the current track (can also use no command) spot next   ::  Go to the next track (can also use n or >) spot prev   ::  Go to the previous track (can also use pr, previous, <, or <<) spot mute   ::  Toggles mute from on/off (can also use m) spot 50     ::  Sets the volume to the number specified after 'spot'

-      album         ::  For album name
-      disc          ::  For disc number
+    Growl Notifications (automatically copies results to the clipboard) spot now      ::  Current track name, artist, album and duration (can also use i or current) spot artist   ::  Artist and Album Artist if applicable spot album    ::  Album name
-      time          ::  For track time in minutes and seconds (can also use duration) plays         ::  For your play count of the current track (can also use count) track         ::  For the track number
-      starred       ::  If you have this track starred or not rank          ::  Track rank out of 100 (can also use popularity) id            ::  The track ID
+    spot disc     ::  Disc # if available spot time     ::  Track duration (can also use t or duration) spot plays    ::  Total plays for this track (can also use count) spot track    ::  The song name (can also use t or song or name) spot starred  ::  If the song is starred or not (can also use star or fav) spot rank     ::  The popularity of the song from 0 to 100 (can also use pop or popularity) spot id       ::  The spotify ID
-      song          ::  The current track name (can also use name) album_artist  ::  The album artist
-      url           ::  The spotify URL
+    spot url      ::  The spotify URL

 Examples